-John Nicolais is an assistant coach on the Youngstown State University women's basketball staff under head coach John Barnes.
-He completed his fifth year as a Penguin in 2017-18.
+John Nicolais is the associate head coach on the Youngstown State University women's basketball staff under head coach John Barnes.
+He completed his fifth year as a Penguin in 2017-18 and was promoted to his current position in September 2018.

-At Youngstown State, Nicolais (pronounced NICK-oh-lay) is in charge of game scheduling, assisting with post player development, game preparation and opponent scouting.
+At Youngstown State, Nicolais (pronounced NICK-oh-lay) is in charge of game scheduling, assisting with player development, game preparation and opponent scouting.
 He also serves as a liaison to the strength and conditioning coach, oversees the male practice squad and is active in the recruiting process.
+He assumed a larger role in the team’s defensive strategy prior to the 2018-19 season.

 YSU won 21 games and advanced to a postseason tournament in consecutive years for the first time in school history in 2014-15 and 2015-16.
 In 2016, the Penguins reached the semifinals of the WBI (Women's Basketball Invitational).
 YSU played host to a Women’s NIT contest in 2015, and it made a late-season charge in 2017-18 to return to the WBI.

 In his second year with program, the Penguins reached the WNIT for just the second time in the program's history.
 YSU won 21 games in 2014-15 and were 10-0 for the first time at the Division I level.
-Among the individual highlights, Schlegel was named First-Team All-Horizon League for the second straight season.
-Schlegel finished her career with 1,729 points, the fourth-most in program history, and 796 rebounds, the seventh-most program history.
-She became YSU's all-time leader in career free throws made, and she signed a contract to play professionally in Germany.
-Fifth-year senior Latisha Walker set career highs with 10.4 points and 7.4 rebounds and ranked in the top three in the conference in free-throw percentage, blocks and field-goal percentage.
+Fifth-year senior Latisha Walker, a member of Nicolais’ individual group, set career highs with 10.4 points and 7.4 rebounds and ranked in the top three in the conference in free-throw percentage, blocks and field-goal percentage.

 Nicolais came to Youngstown as a highly-respected assistant at the Division II level over the previous 10 years.
 He helped Drury University to 101 wins over a five-year span, and he spent five years at Glenville State when the Lady Pioneers went 145-22.
 Nicolais' teams advanced to the NCAA Tournament nine times in his 10 seasons.

 Nicolais was responsible for working with the Drury perimeter players and coached two All-American's and a squad that was consistently among the best in 3-point shooting percentage.
-Katie Pritchard led Division II in 3-point field goal percentage in 2009-10 and 2010-11, and teammate and All-American Lindsay Ballweg was second in the country in 3-point shooting in 2009-10.
+During the 2009-10 season, Drury led the country in field-goal percentage (.491) and 3-point field-goal percentage (.453).
+Katie Pritchard led Division II in 3-point field goal percentage in 2009-10 (.505) and 2010-11 (.492), and teammate and All-American Lindsay Ballweg was second in the country in 3-point shooting in 2009-10 (.500).

 Nicolais also helped with monitoring academic progress at Drury, and the Lady Panthers had the nation's top grade-point average in 2011-12 regardless of division with a 3.709.
 They had a 3.591 GPA in 2010-11, which was third in Division II.